sulu/sulu/UPGRADE.md

 ### Format cache

-To generate the corrent file extension the `FormatManager::purge` interface has changed.
+To generate the correct file extension the `FormatManager::purge` interface has changed.

 ```diff